dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 We will also not import the `CommentsModule`.
 However, we could add comments to dog details in the future if we wished.

 Our app's architecture and routing are now complete!
 The app should successfully compile and display in the browser, with lazy loading functioning properly to load shared code, and then additionally, only the code for the specific route requested.
 We're now ready to implement our application's logic.

+## Authentication Logic

+Let's start by implementing our